The pandemic in the Ring of Fire

 The history of the island of Nias has been marked by another of Indonesia’s endemic disasters: seismic activity.
 The December 2004 tsunami generated waves of up to 10 meters that devastated the coast and claimed 122 lives.
 The 2005 Sumatra earthquake killed more than 800 people and left thousands homeless; in 2007 there were still tens of thousands of internally displaced people living in camps on the island.

 In 2006, almost 6,000 people died in a violent earthquake that hit the island of Java.
 And in more recent history, between July and August 2018 a series of earthquakes that reached magnitude 7 on the Richter scale hit the northern coast of the island of Lombok, located in the province of the Lesser Sunda islands.
 The population experienced more than 1,000 terrifying aftershocks for 10 days.
 The disaster claimed more than 500 lives and injured 1,500 people, causing some 400,000 people to flee their homes.
 And on September 29th, in the Central Sulawesi province, a 7.4-magnitude earthquake struck Palu, Mamuju and Donggala.
 The earthquake and the ensuing tsunami killed more than 2,300 people.
-In the aftermath of these disasters, the Foundation worked with World Vision on two projects to provide aid in and in .
+In the aftermath of these disasters, the Foundation worked with World Vision on two projects to provide aid in Central Sulawesi and in Lombok.

 The threat of sea level